AdnanMuhib/Rubricon/README.md

 # Rubricon
-Lab Grading and Evaluation System on the Basis of Rubrics Sheets
+Lab Grading and Evaluation System on the basis of Rubrics sheets.